4BH: 4BH

-Since November 2007, 4BH, and all Southern Cross Broadcasting radio stations, has been owned by Fairfax Media.
+Since November 2007, 4BH, like all Southern Cross Broadcasting radio stations, has been owned by Fairfax Media.

 Magic 882

 On 13 January 2014, 4BH rebranded itself as Magic 882, with a new positioner of "The songs you know and love".
 The rebrand came with changes to the on-air lineup – Moyd Kay moved from afternoons at sister 4BC to breakfast at Magic; Ian Keenan joined the team from rival 4KQ into mornings; and Greg Victor moving from mornings to drive.

 In November 2015, it was announced that the station would begin taking network programming from sister station Magic 1278 in Melbourne.
 The stations on-air presenters and a number of administration staff were made redundant.

 Talking Lifestyle 882

 In February 2017, the Macquarie Radio Network announced that Magic 882 would be relaunched as Talking Lifestyle from Monday 27 February.
 The launch of Talking Lifestyle into the Melbourne and Brisbane markets followed 18 months of development by Macquarie Media and a soft launch in the Sydney market, from September 2016.
 Presenters for the station broadcast from either Sydney or Melbourne.
 The on-air line-up included Ed Phillips, Catriona Rowntree, Nick Bennett, Dee Dee Dunleavy and Sabina Read.